-Supplemental payments for staff credentialing, employment of individuals served, rural provider capacity, and reporting on the use of technology will be calculated on the following basis for residential providers meeting or exceeding performance standards: one-time or combined payments up to 3% of ODP-eligible service revenue from the applicable review period or established payment amount per qualifying event.
-Supplemental payments for staff credentialing and employment of individuals served will be funded through State general funds due to savings from the enhanced Federal funds available as per Pennsylvania's Spending Plan for Section 9817 of the American Rescue Plan Act of 2021.
+Supplemental payments for staff credentialing, employment of individuals served, rural provider capacity, and use of technology will be calculated on the following basis for residential providers meeting or exceeding performance standards: one-time or combined payments up to 3% of ODP-eligible residential service revenue from the applicable review period or established payment amount per qualifying event.
+Supplemental payments for staff credentialing and use of technology will be funded through State general funds due to savings from the enhanced Federal funds available as per Pennsylvania's Spending Plan for Section 9817 of the American Rescue Plan Act of 2021.